ryansheehy0/Cheat_Sheets/javascript.md

     - boolean
         - Includes true or false
         - Something is false if it has the values of 0, -0, On, "", null, undefined, NaN, or false.
+        - Often start with the words is, has, or should.
     - string
     - number
         - Includes ints, floats, NaN, and Infinity
     - object
         - null.
-The absence of an object
+The absence of an object.
-        - arrays, key-value pairs, and/or dates
+        - key-value pairs
+        - Object types: object, date, array, string, number, boolean.
     - function
     - symbol
         - `Symbol()` or `Symbol("description")